luyadev/luya/docs/releases/note_rc1.md

 We are proud to announce the first release candidate of LUYA after weeks of intensive work.
 These are the most significant changes and additions:

 + The administration is loading at least twice as fast as before
-+ Composer update has been sped up significantly by removing old dependencies (including bower dependencies)
++ Composer update has been speed up significantly by removing old dependencies (including bower dependencies)
 + Core classes and modules have been reorganized to optimize system architecture
 + Configuration file naming has been changed to improve clarity
 + cms, news and crawler modules now combine admin and frontend submodules so that only one composer package is required